Wednesday through Sunday 10 AM – 5 PM.

 - Masks will be required for entry to the building

-- Prior to entry, visitors will have their temperature taken and review health screening questions
+- Prior to entry, visitors will stop at the Security Stations and review health screening questions

 - Signage reminders for six feet social distancing while in the building

-More information is available on the Re-Opening Q&A online.
+More information is available on the COVID safety measures page.

 The museum is free and open to the public on: